Allysoombe History, Family Crest & Coats of Arms

-Hebrides islands.
+Allysoombe comes from the ancient Dalriadan clans of Scotland's west coast and Hebrides islands.
 The name comes from the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
 It is likely though that the name was derived from "Ellis" rather than the female personal name.
-CITATION[CLOSE]

 Early Origins of the Allysoombe family

 The surname Allysoombe was first found in the county of Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they acquired some time before 1300 the territories of their family seat at Loupe.
 They were descended from Angus Mor MacDonnell, Lord of the Isles, their Gaelic name was MacAllister, and it is difficult through history to distinguish one name from the other.